thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 ### Creating new custom operation

-Custom operations can be delivered by SmartRest message or C8Y JSON depending on the content of the operation file.
+Custom operations can be delivered by SmartRest message or JSON over MQTT depending on the content of the operation file.
 The former is limited to SmartRest input.
 The latter moves the actual execution of the operation to `tedge-agent` where is executed by the workflow.

 :::note
 The operation file needs to be readable by %%te%% user - `tedge` - and should have permissions `644`.
-The filename **MUST** only use alphanumeric and underscore characters, e.g. `A-Z`, `a-z`, `0-9` and `_`.
+The filename **MUST** follow the Cumulocity naming constraints on operation names: i.e. only use alphanumeric and underscore characters, e.g. `A-Z`, `a-z`, `0-9` and `_`.
 Alternatively, it can have `.template` extension for a master custom operation definition file.
 You cannot use a dash "-", or any other characters in the filename, otherwise the custom operation definition will be ignored.
 :::